cgbarlow/synth-soc/README.md

 # synth-soc
-## Synthetic Society, or synth-soc for short.
+## Synthetic Society.
 Creating a synthetic dataset of humans.

 An attempt to establish a rich synthetic dataset of people, their associated personal information, situation, life events, history.